Lorraine Bowers Albrecht Collection,

 The collection is a detailed chronicle of Dora Fechtmann’s life as a nurse from student days through her years serving with the Navy Nurse Corps in the South Seas during World War II.
 The collection includes four scrapbooks containing photographs, postcards, and correspondence, beginning with her training at and concluding with the end of her military nursing service in Base Hospital No. 2 in New Hebrides, New Zealand.
 The collection also includes a diary, c.
 1935-1937, that contains the specific details of her training as a nurse at Rockingham County Memorial Hospital Nurses School.
 Included with the collection is a detailed autobiographical narrative, My Scrapbook: An Album of Memories.
 Documents of interest include such topics as correspondence between herself and the mother of a slain soldier under Fechtmann’s care.

-Dianne M. Gagliano Collection,
+Dianne M. Gagliano Papers,

 1966-2013 (Linear Feet: 2.125.
 Collection Not Scanned)